Answered by Claude Code, directly from the codebase.

 Stripe handles everything.
 There’s a complete webhook handler covering checkout sessions, subscription lifecycle events (created, updated, deleted), invoice payments, trial expiry warnings, refunds, and disputes.
 Subscription status is tracked in the database.
 The pricing page and customer portal are pre-built.
 Stripe test keys are blocked in production to prevent accidental sandbox usage.

 Unit tests with Vitest (70% coverage minimum enforced), E2E tests with Playwright (Chromium desktop and mobile), database tests with pgTAP for RLS policies, and bash tests with BATS for shell scripts.
-There are 20+ E2E test files.
+There are 17 E2E test files covering critical flows.
 An AI-powered test healer analyzes failures and proposes fixes.
 Pre-commit hooks run linting, secret scanning, and spell checking.
 Pre-push hooks run the full test suite.

 Multiple layers.
 Row-Level Security at the database level.
 Input validation with Zod schemas on all forms and server-side re-validation.
 CSRF protection on API endpoints.
 Content Security Policy headers.
 Secret scanning with Gitleaks on every commit.
 Rate limiting on auth and AI endpoints.
 Error masking so internal details don’t leak.
 OWASP LLM Top 10 hardening for the AI features.
 30 CI workflows include security checks on every pull request.